UPPMAX/bianca_workshops/docs/beginner/slurm_intro.md

 !!! tip

     - When to use?
-        - Development and programs that nees responiveness
+        - For development and programs that need responsiveness
     - Pros
         - Interactive jobs are high-priority
         - Quickly gives you a job and logs you in to the compute node